 3- Question: What is a Jenkins job?

 Answer: A Job/Project is the core unit of logical activity (such as a software build, and automation job, test execution, and so on) that carries out using the Jenkins automation server and other needed plugins, settings, and infrastructures.
-Jobs can be of several types, such as freestyle projects, multi-configuration projects, pipeline projects, multi-branch projects, and so on.
+Jobs can be of several types, such as freestyle projects, multi-configuration, pipeline, multi-branch, and so on.

 4- Question: What is a Jenkins Pipeline?